 Four hours.
-Same as PED 4510.
-Prerequisite: PED 2575 or SPM 2174 or permission of the instructor.
+Prerequisite: SPM 2174 or permission of the instructor.

 Specific principles, concepts and theories of strength training and conditioning and their applications to performance.
 Course prepares students to take the CSCS certification exam.

 SPM 4520 INTERNATIONAL SPORT

 Four hours.
 Prerequisite: SPM 3160.
 Addresses the impact of sport on world culture and business.
 Professional and recreational sports are examined on a global basis, including large-scale events like the World Cup and Olympic Games.